imsansanich/Python_Dash/README.md

 This repository contains laboratory assignments completed as part of an IBM data analysis course.

-Three of these assignments are presented here to illustrate examples of tasks and approaches learned during the course.
+Two of these assignments are presented here to illustrate examples of tasks and approaches learned during the course.
 Each entry includes a brief description and a screenshot demonstrating the application in action.

 * [**Dash_wildfire.py**](Dash_wildfire.py): Interactive dashboard for analyzing wildfire statistics in Australia.